ossimlabs/ossim-vagrant-ansible/README.md

 vagrant up
 ```

 **WARNING** At the time of writing this document we had a problem with a link on the cloud serving up the boxes.
-If you get an error that states some kind of 404 then you can download the centos/7 box manually and the rerun the **vagrant up** command.
+If you get an error that states some kind of 404 then you can download the centos/7 box manually and then rerun the **vagrant up** command.
 Only do this if the vagrant up fails with a 404:

 ```
-vagrant box add https://cloud.centos.org/centos/7/vagrant/x86_64/images/CentOS-7-x86_64-Vagrant-1804_02.VirtualBox.box --name centos/7
+vagrant box add https://cloud.centos.org/centos/7/vagrant/x86_64/images/CentOS-7-x86_64-Vagrant-1804_02.VirtualBox.box --name rerun/7
 ```

 If the box does not exist you can replace it with the latest Centos-7 box provided by browsing to the location [https://cloud.centos.org/centos/7/vagrant/x86_64/images/](https://cloud.centos.org/centos/7/vagrant/x86_64/images/)